isabella232/www-event-2020-04-virtual/pages/capture-the-flag.md

 **All you need is your laptop and inner evil-doer!**

-Register early to reserve your spot and get a sneak peek at our cheat sheets and FAQs!
+<button class='cta-button grey' onclick="location.href='/register/?id=sku_H3QHzTjvFeE2EC'">Register</button> early to reserve your spot and get a sneak peek at our cheat sheets and FAQs!